 Ashley Duzich, based in Houston, Texas, who also teaches Rage Yoga says: “We are all angry about something and we all have been holding onto an ‘F’-bomb for a little bit too long.
 So that’s what this does: it allows you to have a safe space to let go of your and frustration and rage in a healthy way”.
 Yoga is a beautiful way to calm oneself and it can also be learnt from Marianne Wells Yoga School over a period of time and also be taught to others.

-Make no mistake, this is real yoga and the instructors are all appropriately qualified, holding a certification obtained after at least 200 hours of yoga instructor certification.
-The founder of this practice emphasised how on the surface Rage Yoga may seem like the antithesis of what the peaceful practice is supposed to be about, however, they’re helping people feel better physically, and channelling unpleasant thoughts and emotions into something positive—despite how it may look or sound on the outside.
+It’s fairly time intensive to become a yoga teacher to make no mistake, this is real yoga and the instructors are all appropriately qualified, holding a certification obtained after at least 200 hours of yoga instructor certification.
+You can also try to discover Alo Moves best yoga teachers online and join for 25% off of their offers.
+The founder of this practice emphasized how on the surface Rage Yoga may seem like the antithesis of what the peaceful practice is supposed to be about, however, they’re helping people feel better physically, and channeling unpleasant thoughts and emotions into something positive—despite how it may look or sound on the outside.